 - Maroon Clownfish are very territorial and aggressive

-- Do not require anemones to be happy and healthy
+- Maroons do not require anemones to stay happy and healthy